 Years ago, one of my dogs used to live under the bed during thunderstorms.
-Loud noises scared her (BIG TIME) and I was constantly trying to soothe her and coax her out from her hiding place.
+Loud noises scared her and I was constantly trying to soothe her and coax her out from her hiding place.
 For a time, I considered this behavior normal, but then realized there was more I could be doing to help calm her down and relieve her anxiety.

 … and then of course you’ve got those frightening thunderstorms that can happen any time.

 All these things can have your noise-sensitive dog cowering in the basement or hiding under the furniture.
 Some dogs pace, tremble or even bark with fear … and no amount of reassurance from you can get them to settle …

 … but there are other things you can do at home that will really help.